Easy Bhatura Recipe With Yeast And Yogurt Indian Style Recipe – Easy Punjabi Bhatura Recipe

-This easy bhatura recipe with yeast and yogurt needs no overnight fermentation and you can prepare the bhatura dough quickly and make the bhaturas in a couple of hours time.
+This easy bhatura recipe with yeast and yogurt needs no overnight fermentation and you can prepare the bhatura dough quickly and make the bhaturas in a couple of hours time and we have step by step instructions for bhatura dough recipe for making homemade bhatura bread from scratch.

 Many bhatura recipes call for overnight fermentation which is the traditional way of making bhaturas, but I almost always makes bhaturas this way and it tursn out delicious.